VoidRunnerSam/randomizer/README.md

 ### High Priority

-- add logic for custom weights and bad weight values
 - add preset loading from the folder so you dont **need** to download anything and can use the presets

 ### Medium Priority

-- custom color themes with local storage use
 - fix any exploits found **(will be high priority when found)**

 ## 📄 License